Lithuania and Latvia also boost Belarus-border security

 For its part, the Belarus border-guard service complained about Lithuania's crossing-point closures.

-"With these decisions, the Lithuanian side is purposefully and deliberately setting up artificial barriers on the border to serve its political ambitions", it said in statement.
+"With these decisions, the Lithuanian side is purposefully and deliberately setting up artificial barriers on the border to serve its political ambitions", it said in a statement.

 Belarus flew in thousands of African and Middle Eastern migrants and forced them across the border into EU countries in summer 2021 in a "hybrid" revenge against Western sanctions.